One-step generative models

 $$\bar{u}(z_t,\, r,\, t) \;=\; \frac{z_t - z_r}{t - r}$$

 $z_r$ is where you would land if you followed the PF-ODE from $z_t$ back to time $r$.
-Average velocity = distance ÷ time, the same definition as in physics.

 $$\bar{u}(z_t,\, r,\, t) \;=\; \frac{z_t - z_r}{t - r} \;=\; x_1 - x_0$$